-Our call for entries for the 2021 programme are now OPEN.
+Our call for entries for the 2021 programme are now CLOSED.

 Sheffield Doc/Fest is an international film and arts festival and marketplace, with a mission to spark imaginations and empower our collective capacity for change through celebrating, championing and debating documentary film and art as a collective form of engagement.